Eddie Gray (footballer, born 1948): Return to Leeds

 Gray continued his long standing association with Leeds United by joining the club as a Youth Team coach.
 His work with the youth set-up nurtured a terrific generation of Leeds players such as Harry Kewell, Ian Harte, Alan Smith and Jonathan Woodgate, who all went on to become first-team regulars.
 In 1997, Gray was promoted to Reserve Team Manager and the following year was made new manager David O'Leary's assistant.

 To the aggravation of Leeds supporters, Gray was forced to take a back step when Brian Kidd was promoted from Academy Manager to Head Coach and was given all coaching responsibilities.
 The fans made their support known for Gray through banners at matches, whilst at the same time verbally abusing Kidd.
 Both Gray and Kidd were relieved of their duties in 2003 when new manager Peter Reid took the reins.

-When Reid left Leeds in 2003, Gray was charged with the task of trying to preserve their FA Premier League status, something which, under immense pressure, he could not do.
+When Reid left Leeds in November 2003, Gray was charged with the task of trying to preserve their FA Premier League status, something which, under immense pressure, he could not do.
 Gray was then given a one-year football consultancy role at the club before joining BBC Radio Leeds as a matchday analyst.
 In 2008, the BBC lost their rights to the live radio broadcast of Leeds matches; as a result, Gray left BBC Radio Leeds and moved to the club's official radio station, Yorkshire Radio.

 On 9 May 2013, Gray was appointed Football Ambassador at Leeds United and would also remain in his role as Yorkshire Radio Co-Commentator.
 He is currently co-commentator alongside Thom Kirwin for Leeds United's own TV and Radio Channel LUTV.